buzzm/WebF/README.md

 argument name `_` in the `args` dictionary.
   * rfile:  The input stream if this is a PUT, POST, or PATCH

-It must return a tuple containing the response code and a single dict that will be sent to the client.
-If the dict is `None`, only the response code is sent.
-This allows simple functions to package all logic in the start method, such as doing database lookups and transforms, and returning status and a result doc.
+`start` must return a tuple containing 3 items: the HTTP response code, a dict, and a boolean True or False to indicate that `next` and `end` should be executed.
+The dict can be `None`.
+The framework does not interpret the meaning of response codes; it is the responsibility of the function writer to pass the combination of code, data (in the dict), and "keep going" flag.
+The "keep going" flag is necessary because the framework will automatically try to execute `next` and `end` if they exist regardless of the HTTP response code.
+Note that it is a noop if the keep going flag is set True and there is no `next` or `end` method.

 The class can optionally provide these methods:
 * next:  Called iteratively as necessary for the function to vend units of